snadi/UpgrAIder/README.md

 	cat > .env <<EOL
 	OPENAI_API_KEY=...
 	OPENAI_ORG=...
-	SCRATCH_VENV=<path to a folder that already has a venv we can activate>
+	SCRATCH_VENV=<absolute path to a folder that already has a venv we can activate>
 	```

 ## Running